 Verification is the process of proving that the space communication system meets the requirements established for it.
 Verification is performed incrementally, starting with the individual parts of the communication system, and finishing with the complete, fully integrated system.

-The verification process is described fully described in ECSS-E-ST-10-02.
+The verification process is described in ECSS-E-ST-10 clause 5.5 and fully detailed in ECSS-E-ST-10-02.

 Operations

-Once the space communication system is implemented and verified, it enters its operational phase.
+Once the space communication system is implemented and verified, it enters its operations activity.
 This continues throughout the operational lifetime of the spacecraft.
-However, the start of the operational phase of the space communication system is normally during the spacecraft integration and test phase, since the communication system is often used during the spacecraft testing.
+However, the start of the operations activity of the space communication system is normally during the spacecraft integration and test phase, since the communication system is often used during the spacecraft testing.

 Process milestones